flutter/devtools/docs/timeline.md

 <img src="images/timeline_frame_rendering_chart.png" width="800" />

+Clicking a bar will display additional details about the frame.

 ### Jank
 The frame rendering chart shows CPU and GPU jank in shades of red.
 We consider a portion of the frame to be janky when it takes more than 8 ms to complete.